f4exb/sdrangel/plugins/feature/limerfe/readme.md

 <h3>D.7 Refresh device sets indexes</h3>

 When the configuration of device sets changes you can use this button to refresh the device set indexes in (D.5) and (D.6).

-<h2>5.
-Status window</h2>

-This is where status messages are displayed.

-<h2>6.
-Apply changes</h2>

-Use this button to apply configuration changes.
-You must press this button to make any of your changes active.
-Whenever a change requires the LimeRFE configuration to be changed to become effective this button becomes green to suggest it should be activated.

-<h2>7.
-Close dialog</h2>

-This dismisses the dialog.